kelu124/echomods/include/probes/define.md

 # duc2m
 * code:duc2m
 * smalldesc:an Diagnostic Ultrasound Corp probe.
 2MHz.
 * longdesc:an Diagnostic Ultrasound Corp probe.
 2MHz.
+Should be a verathon 2MHz probe.
+Central pins from the 2x5 header should be piezo.

 # hp2121
 * code:hp2121